 The 10 Best Patio Chairs

 This wiki has been updated 40 times since it was first published in April of 2015.
 Grab a book and a cool drink, as it's time to kick back on one of these comfortable and sturdy patio chairs.
 Available in rocking, reclining, or upright and stationary designs, they’re ideal for lazy days spent enjoying your lawn or garden.
 They come in a range of shapes and sizes, with some featuring pillows and pop-up trays for an outdoor oasis that’s both stylish and relaxing.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes